Star

 overtures are actually a ruse and the four powers fall under terrorist

-damaged and nearly destroyed, an attack on the Romulan Senate is narrowly
+destroyed, an attack on the Romulan Senate is narrowly averted, and

-averted, and three-quarters of the capital city on Tzenketh
+three-quarters of the capital city on Tzenketh is

 (“911”)